Back to National Guide

 What's Included in the Price

-• Diagnosis of the moisture source (moisture meter testing, visual assessment, salt analysis where needed)
+• Diagnosis of the moisture source (moisture meter testing, visual assessment, salt analysis to distinguish rising damp from condensation)

-• For rising damp: drilling into mortar courses, chemical injection of a new damp-proof course, and hole patching
+• For rising damp: drilling into mortar courses at 100–150mm intervals, chemical injection of a new damp-proof course (specialised products like Westox for high-salt environments), salt-retarding render on affected walls, and hole patching

 • For external work: excavation to footings, membrane application, ag-drain installation, and backfill

-Below-ground membrane work should comply with AS 4654.1/4654.2 where applicable.
+Below-ground membrane work should follow AS 4654.1/4654.2 and comply with NCC Part H2 requirements.
 Correct diagnosis is the first step.
 Rising damp, condensation, and lateral water pressure all look similar on a wall but require different treatments.
 A damp specialist can distinguish between them using a moisture meter and salt analysis before any work begins.

 What Affects the Cost

 • Treatment method.
-Chemical injection is the least expensive option.
-Internal tanking costs more.
+Chemical injection is the least expensive option and the most common treatment for Adelaide's rising damp.
+Internal cementitious tanking costs more and suits broader wall areas.
 External membrane with excavation is the most effective but the most expensive and disruptive.

 • Area size.
-Treating one damp wall is a different job from waterproofing an entire subfloor or basement area.
+Treating one damp wall is a different job from waterproofing an entire subfloor or basement perimeter.

 • Moisture severity.
 Mild dampness can often be managed with internal treatments or ventilation improvements.
 Active water intrusion requires external drainage and membrane systems.

 • Stone construction.
 Bluestone and sandstone walls require compatible waterproofing products.
-Not every system works on natural stone, and incompatible products can trap moisture inside the masonry, accelerating deterioration.
+Not every system works on natural stone.
+Silicone-based injection products may not bond well with dense igneous bluestone, and incompatible surface coatings can trap moisture inside the masonry, accelerating spalling and salt damage.
+A waterproofer experienced with stone construction should test product compatibility before full application.

 • Structural condition.
 If moisture has eroded lime mortar in an older home or caused salt damage to bluestone, structural repair comes before waterproofing.